 So should you prioritize WIRED in your data insights strategy?
 Well, I would recommend doing this analysis for a larger group of media outlets and apply a score card of some sort based on the data insights that’s important to you.
 It could be unique monthly visitors, article engagement, topical relevance and so much more.

-And that’s the type of data you can use to make better decisions for clients.
+And that’s the type of data insights strategy you can use to make better decisions for clients.

 Hope you enjoy the video below and subscribe to my Youtube channel to be the notified when new videos are added.